Make the role immediately understandable

 Outdated roles create hesitation.
 Update postings as needs change and close roles that you are no longer hiring for.
 Accurate jobs build trust and perform better over time.

-Manage inquiries intentionally
+Manage applies intentionally

 The goal: respond consistently and keep conversations moving.